 The RESCUE project

 The EC H2020 Marie S. Curie COFUND RESCUE project is an international PhD programme on regenerative medicine coordinated by the University Medical Center Utrecht (UMCU).
-Together with University Utrecht (UU) it offers a unique opportunity to excellent PhD candidates (early stage researchers, ESRs) to access 29 high level fellowships for a doctorate program within the Regenerative Medicine Centre Utrecht.
+Together with University Utrecht (UU) and the Hubrecht Institute it offers a unique opportunity to excellent PhD candidates (early stage researchers, ESRs) to access around 30 high level fellowships for a doctorate program within the Regenerative Medicine Centre Utrecht.

 RESCUE provides an inspiring, multidisciplinary and translational education programme in the area of Regenerative Medicine and Stem Cells.
 This programme aims to enhance the potential and future career perspectives of researchers by providing a global training network including over 50 excellent academic and industrial partner organisations.
 Thereby, shaping a new generation of research experts, empowering them to take leading positions in the field of regenerative medicine world-wide.